deer-hunt/ipsurv/docs/customize_examples.md

 ## Overview

-"ipsurv" is implemented with customizable program architecture.
+"ipsurv" is implemented as customizable program architecture.
 It provide extending features and several classes.

 ## Program Architecture and Classes